tedfytw1209/VLM/m3/README.md

 ## 🔒 License

 - The code in this repository is released under [Apache 2.0 license](../LICENSE).
-- The fine-tuned weights are released under the [CC-BY-NC-SA-4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).
+- The fine-tuned weights are released under ...
+(TBD)

 ## Citations